-We have audited the general purpose financial report ('financial report' of The Trusts Community Foundation Limited (the 'entity'), which comprise the financial statements on pages 3 to 21, and the statement of service performance on pages 1 to 2.
-The complete set of financial statements comprise the statement of financial position as at 31 March 2024, and the statement of comprehensive revenue and expense, the statement of changes in undistributed funds, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the general purpose financial report of The Trusts Community Foundation Limited (the 'entity'), which comprise the financial statements on pages 3 to 21, and the statement of service performance information on pages 1 to 2.
+The complete set of financial statements comprise the statement of financial position as at 31 March 2025, and the statement of comprehensive revenue and expense, the statement of changes in undistributed funds, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.